tobiashreiter/uk.co.compucorp.civicase/tests/backstop_data/Readme.md

  The backstopJS test suite needs following to be setup in prior

 ## Dashboard Section
 * The current calendar month has at least one day with some activities
 * Have at least that many acitivities on activity panel, so that it shows load more button

 ## Contact Section
 * Make sure the civicase is installed with demo data and should have a contact name matching "Betty" and at least have one activity for the contact.

+## Activities Section
+* Make sure that there exists at least one tag and one tagset for activities.
 ---

 # Covered Screens